Azure/missionlz/README.md

     | [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmissionlz%2Fmain%2Fsrc%2Fbicep%2Fmlz.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmissionlz%2Fmain%2Fsrc%2Fbicep%2Fform%2Fmlz.portal.json) | [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmissionlz%2Fmain%2Fsrc%2Fbicep%2Fmlz.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmissionlz%2Fmain%2Fsrc%2Fbicep%2Fform%2Fmlz.portal.json) |
 <!-- markdownlint-enable MD013 -->

-1. After a successful deployment, see our [examples](./src/bicep/examples/README.md) directory for how to extend the capabilities of Mission Landing Zone.
+2. After a successful deployment, see our [examples](./src/bicep/examples/README.md) directory for how to extend the capabilities of Mission Landing Zone.

-### Deploy using Azure CLI
+### Deploy using the Azure CLI

-Or, you can deploy Mission Landing Zone using Azure CLI.

-Don't have Azure CLI?
+> Don't have Azure CLI?
 Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>

-1. Clone the repository:
+1. Clone the repository and change directory to the root of the repository:

     ```plaintext
     git clone https://github.com/Azure/missionlz.git
+    cd missionlz
     ```

-1. Deploy Mission Landing Zone with the `az deployment sub create` command:
+1. Deploy Mission Landing Zone with the [`az deployment sub create`](https://docs.microsoft.com/en-us/cli/azure/deployment/sub?view=azure-cli-latest#az_deployment_sub_create) command.
+For a quickstart test deployment into a single subscription we suggest setting these parameters, which will deploy MLZ into the current AZ CLI subscription:

+    - `--name`: (optional) The deployment name, which is visible in the Azure Portal under Subscription/Deployments.
+    - `--location`: (required) The location to store the deployment metadata.
+    - `--template-file`: (required) The file path to the `mlz.bicep` template.
+    - `--parameters resourcePrefix=<value>`: (required) The `resourcePrefix` Bicep parameter is used to generate names for your resources.
+It is the only required parameter in the Bicep file.
+You can set it to any alphanumeric value that is between 3-10 characters.
+You can omit this parameter and the `az deployment sub create` command will prompt you to enter a value.

     ```plaintext
     az deployment sub create \
     --name myMlzDeployment \
     --location eastus \
-      --template-file ./missionlz/src/bicep/mlz.bicep
+    --template-file ./src/bicep/mlz.bicep \
+    --parameters resourcePrefix="myMlz"
     ```

-1. You'll be prompted for the one required argument `resourcePrefix` (a unique alphanumeric string without whitespaces and 3-10 characters in length), which is used to to generate names for your resource groups and resources:

-    ```plaintext
-    > Please provide string value for 'resourcePrefix' (? for help): (your unique alphanumeric string without whitespaces and 3-10 characters in length)
-    ```

-    Or you can add `resourcePrefix` to the `az deployment sub create` command above by adding a `--parameters` argument like this: `--parameters resourcePrefix=<provide unique value, 3-10 characters>`.

 1. After a successful deployment, see our [examples](./src/bicep/examples/README.md) directory for how to extend the capabilities of Mission Landing Zone.